JeanMutation/MasterThesis/README.md

 3. Create filtered networks from Fastspar data using the after processing script
 4. evtl. create gephi visualization (dataframes for gephi are provided)

+In addition, hub analysis was performed on the networks (Script: hub_analysis.R)

 ## Keystone analysis

 The scripts for the keystone analysis contain the following workflow: